ma-lacroix/tn-tetris/README.md

 # TN-Tetris

-TNTetris is a desktop game powered by the Simple Fast Multimedia Language ([SFML](https://www.sfml-dev.org/)).
+TN-Tetris is a desktop game powered by the Simple Fast Multimedia Language ([SFML](https://www.sfml-dev.org/)).
 It's Tetris, but with extra explosive effects when rows are completed.
 Fans of certain modern games may recognise where we got our inspiration from.
 This project was built by 2 amateur indie game developpers wanting to learn more about the fascinating world of building video games.

 *   Development, code & voice overs: